DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 We've done some work to create the animal rescue service, so you're not creating is from scratch.
 Importing the following means we focus more on the mcp server set up and less about the animal rescue service creation!

-* AnimalRescueService: A helper class that contains all the logic for managing pets — listing them, looking them up, simulating adoptions, etc.
+* **AnimalRescueService**: A helper class that contains all the logic for managing pets — listing them, looking them up, simulating adoptions, etc.
-* animalSchema: A Zod schema that describes what a valid animal object looks like (e.g., name, type, home requirements).
+* **animalSchema**: A Zod schema that describes what a valid animal object looks like (e.g., name, type, home requirements).
-* adoptionCertificateSchema: Another Zod schema — likely used for generating structured confirmation when a pet is adopted (e.g., name, date, adopter).
+* **adoptionCertificateSchema**: Another Zod schema — likely used for generating structured confirmation when a pet is adopted (e.g., name, date, adopter).

 #### 📥 How Your MCP Server Handles Incoming Requests (Cloudflare example)